AV-Link: Temporally-Aligned Diffusion Features for Cross-Modal Audio-Video Generation: Additional Evaluation Results and Details

-We use the offical implementation of TempoToken with default parameters to generate 2 seconds videos.
-For the quntitative comparison, we crop our generated videos to 2 seconds for a fair comparison with TempoToken.
+We use the official implementation of TempoToken with default parameters to generate 2-second videos.
+For the quantitative comparison, we crop our generated videos to 2 seconds for a fair comparison with TempoToken.